Blog Resources About Search Topics

 Code Wiki: Google’s Living Repo Wiki That Keeps Docs in Sync (and Adds a Gemini Chat)

-Not because we’re bad at it but because codebases get huge, abstractions stack up, and the docs stop matching reality about 30 minutes after you write them.
+Not because we are bad at it, but because codebases get big, abstractions stack up, and docs drift out of date fast.

-Google’s Code Wiki is a direct shot at that pain: it ingests a repository and generates a continuously updated, structured wiki, complete with hyper-links into real symbols/files, always-current diagrams, and a Gemini-powered chat that answers questions grounded in that wiki (not generic “LLM vibes”).
+Google’s Code Wiki is trying to help with that.
+It ingests a repository and generates a structured wiki that stays up to date, with links into real symbols and files, auto-generated diagrams, and a Gemini-powered chat that answers questions using the wiki instead of hand-wavy guesses.

-If you’re building with AI (Cursor, Copilot, Claude, Gemini CLI, agents), this is a missing layer: fast repo understanding.
+If you are building with AI tools (Cursor, Copilot, Claude, Gemini CLI, agents), this can be a helpful layer for getting oriented quickly.

 What is Code Wiki?